analazovic/AutomaticNumberPlateRecognition/README.md

-# AutomaticNumberPlateRecognition
+# Automatic Number Plate Recognition
-An implementation of system for automatic licence plate recognition (ANPR), based on the paper:<br/> [System for Automatic License Plate Recognition in Digital Image](https://www.researchgate.net/publication/344408293_System_for_Automatic_License_Plate_Recognition_in_Digital_Image)<br/><br/>
+An implementation of a system for automatic licence plate recognition (ANPR), based on the paper:<br/> [System for Automatic License Plate Recognition in Digital Image](https://www.researchgate.net/publication/344408293_System_for_Automatic_License_Plate_Recognition_in_Digital_Image)<br/><br/>
 MATLAB code for the algorithm implementation is given in the [folder](https://github.com/analazovic/AutomaticNumberPlateRecognition/tree/main/MATLAB%20code).<br/>
 Inside the folder there are seven functions.
 [The main function](https://github.com/analazovic/AutomaticNumberPlateRecognition/blob/main/MATLAB%20code/main.m) and six helper functions:<br/>